jhvanderschee/jekyllcodex/_without-plugin/cookie-notice.md

 ### Introduction

 To be compliant with the GDPR, you have to have user consent for all non-functional and third pary cookies and scripts.
-This must be explicit, so scrolling a website is no longer compliant.
-To help you this script allows you to delay the loading of Javascript, until the user approves these cookies and scripts.
+This script allows you to delay the loading of certain Javascript includes, until the user clicks on 'Approve' in a cookie banner.

 ### How it works

-Just put the scripts you want to block in a Javascript include.
+The code inserts a cookie banner at the bottom of the screen.
+When you click 'Approve' it creates a cookie that is valid for 31 days.
+Each page load the code checks for the existence of this cookie.
+If it exists (and the value is 'true'), the blocked scripts are loaded.
+The blocked scripts can be found in the includes in the code below.
+You can easily replace these includes with your own.

 ```
 {% raw %}if(readCookie('cookie-notice-dismissed')=='true') {